 BB&T Securities is the entity through which your firm clears transactions and is the payer responsible to the Internal Revenue Service (IRS) for reporting your federal income and any tax withholding that appears on your Form(s) 1099.
 When reporting information on your tax return (such as on Schedule B of Form 1040), be sure to use the BB&T Securities name and Employer Identification Number instead of the name of your brokerage firm.

-In order to capture late information from these companies, and lessen the need for corrected tax statements, BB&T Securities will mail Tax Statements in early February through the middle of March.
-We are projecting that the majority of our 1099s will be mailed by February 15th but depending on the type of investments held in the client account, some Consolidated Tax Statements may not be issued until early March.
-All 2017 Consolidated Form 1099s will be mailed prior to March 16, 2018.
+In order to capture the necessary information from the issuers of these securities and lessen the need for corrected tax statements, BB&T Securities will mail forms in early February through the middle of March.
+We anticipate the majority of our 1099s will be mailed by February 15th but depending upon the type of investments held in an account, some consolidated tax statements may not be issued until early March.
+All 2017 Consolidated Forms 1099 will be mailed prior to March 16, 2018.

 Understanding your 2018 Tax Statement